walkie talkies

 See why I recommend walkie-talkies for kids here.

-Common Walkie-Talkie Troubleshooting Tips
+Common Troubleshooting Tips of Walkie-Talkies

 Check the Battery